spikespaz-contrib/watt/README.md

 ### Setup

 You will need Cargo and Rust installed on your system.
-Rust > 1.80 is required.
+Rust 1.80 or later is required.

 A `.envrc` is provided, and it's usage is encouraged for Nix users.
 Alternatively, you may use Nix for a reproducible developer environment